January 26, 2019

 Appropriate uses for roof cement

-• as a quick fix for loose shingles,
+• quickly fix for loose shingles

 How to use roof cement

-Assess and clear the area.
+Assess and clear the area

 Make sure that the area is free of debris and that you’ve removed any materials that could complicate the application.
 This is as much for proper adhesion as it is for safety.

-Find damaged shingles.
+Find damaged shingles

-Use your trowel and putty knife for cracks or holes.
+Use your trowel and putty knife for cracks or holes

-Consider patches to help with larger areas.
+Consider patches to help with larger areas

-Replace the shingles.
+Replace the shingles

 Insider tips and warnings for using roof cement

-Before climbing that ladder and tackling your roof repairs, there are some things to remember:
+Roof cement is available for homeowners, but they shouldn't mistake themselves as a roofer.
+If you are using roof cement to patch Before climbing that ladder and tackling your roof repairs, there are some things to remember:

 • When working in colder weather, leave your roof cement inside overnight.